Dec 14, 2022

-Organizations that provide effective sales coaching enjoy 16.7% higher annual revenue growth than those that don’t.
-That’s why it’s important for sales leaders to resist the temptation to “be the hero” and take the reins of a lagging deal to score the big win—by taking over, sales leaders deprive their team of the ability to refine their skills and improve.
+According to Google’s Project Oxygen study, coaching is the number one driver of organizational performance.
+That’s why it’s important for sales leaders to resist the temptation to “be the hero” and take the reins of a lagging deal to score the big win.
+By taking over, sales leaders deprive their teams of the ability to refine their skills and improve.

-Sales organizations who establish coaches rather than “heroes” are able to turn their entire salesforce into competent deal closers.
-It’s more profitable to have 100 highly-skilled closers than a handful of heroes.
+Sales organizations that establish coaches rather than “heroes” are able to turn every member of their salesforce into competent deal closers.
+It’s more profitable to have 100 highly skilled closers than a handful of heroes.

 Many reps want training and coaching because they understand that it boosts their career development.
-Others, however, are hesitant.
-(This many be particularly common among high-performing salespeople who consistently hit their numbers.)
+Others, particularly those who consistently hit their sales quota, are hesitant.

-This reluctance can be solved by instituting a culture of coaching, where everyone—including the coaches themselves—are mentored and coached.
-Sales coaches and managers can lead by example by continuing to receive coaching and working on developing their own skills.
-It is also helpful to strike a balance between formal and informal coaching, especially early on in the sales coaching process when reps are hesitant, to reinforce a culture of continuous improvement.
+Sales coaches and managers can lead by example by continuing to receive coaching and working to develop their own skills.
+It’s good practice to strike a balance between formal and informal coaching, as this will let your sales reps know they’re not being graded and evaluated but can use the coaching session as a tool for improvement.
+It’s especially important early in the sales coaching process — when reps are hesitant — to reinforce a culture of continuous improvement.

 Many sales leaders want to make a business case for establishing a coaching process at their organization, but they have no idea how to measure success or ROI.
-Fortunately, the right sales coaching platform provides all the analytics capabilities and metrics needed to measure success.
+Fortunately, the right sales coaching platform provides all the analytics capabilities and metrics needed for this

-Time and resources are a common challenge for organizations looking to expand their sales coaching.
-It takes time from both the sales rep, who is being coached, and the leader doing the coaching.
-It may involve implementing and learning new technology, adjusting schedules, and even changing the department culture.
+Time and resources are common challenges for organizations looking to expand their sales coaching.
+It takes time from both the sales rep who is being coached and the leader doing the coaching.
+It may involve implementing and learning new technology, adjusting schedules, and even changing the department’s culture.

 What makes a good sales rep is often different from what makes a good sales coach.
-But unfortunately, many organizations promote high-performing reps without investing in training and ongoing development for the sales coach in their new role.
+Unfortunately, many organizations promote high-performing reps without investing in training and ongoing development for the sales coach in their new role.

-To create an effective coaching plan, it’s important to implement coaches training in your organization.
-Coaches should have the opportunity to complete their training before they begin coaching salespeople.
-Use one-on-one mentoring, virtual training, and other tools to ensure your coaches are well-equipped to develop sales skills in other reps.
+To create an effective coaching plan, it’s important to implement coach training in your organization.
+Have coaches complete their training before they begin coaching salespeople.
+And use one-on-one mentoring, virtual training, and other tools to ensure your coaches are well-equipped to develop sales skills in other reps.